nunezreinaldo/Getting-and-Cleaning-Data/Code Book.md

 * String Mag was replaced by word "Magnitude".
 * String BodyBody was replaced by word "Body".

-All those changes were executed based in the content of a file named:  features_info located in the directory \data\UCI HAR Dataset\
+All those changes were executed based in the content of a file named:  features_info located in the directory: UCI HAR Dataset

 |** Raw data**		| **Tidy data**|